JaredFern/JaredFern.github.io/README.md

 # Hugo Rendered Portfolio Site for https://jaredfern.com

-See the source here: https://github.com/JaredFern/JaredFern-Source Mostly built on [Hugo Academic](https://github.com/gcushen/hugo-academic) theme with some additional mods.
+See the source here: https://github.com/JaredFern/JaredFern-Source.
+Mostly built on the [Hugo Academic](https://github.com/gcushen/hugo-academic) theme with some additional mods.